long waiting times sales

 But context isn’t important for customers.
 What is important is that a business knows how to reduce waiting time.

-Whereas Disney World promises thrill-seeking and joy at the end of their lines, typical retail purchases are just another item to be checked things off a to-do list.
+Whereas Disney World promises thrill-seeking and joy at the end of their lines, typical retail purchases are just another item to be checked off a to-do list.
 So, customers aren’t as invested.

 If businesses can’t convince customers that waiting in line won’t pay off, they’re likely to not wait around at all.